withastro/docs/src/pages/en/guides/cms/contentful.md

 ---
 ```

-Finally, import your `Card.astro` component and write your markup to display the blog posts cards.
+Finally, import your `Card.astro` component and write your markup to display the preview cards.

 ```astro astro title="src/pages/index.astro" ins={4, 20-37}
 ---